shortcutmedia/shortcut-sdk-android/README.md

 which should result in a match.
 Check the app's log to see the response.
  The `KEvent` object contains the metadata of the recognized item.

-At this point you could persist the result to a data store and present the response to the user.

-**Step 3:** If the image is recognized you can optionally pass the result to the ItemViewActivity provided by the SDK in order to display the result (see section ItemView for more details).
+**Step 4:** If the image is recognized you can optionally pass the result to the ItemViewActivity provided by the SDK in order to display the result (see section ItemView for more details).
 Change the `onImageRecognized(KEvent)` handler method like following:

 ```java
     public void onImageRecognized(KEvent event) {